Democratic attorney generals want more student loan protection

-They praised the Tuesday announcement that the pause will now also apply to private defaulted loans in the Federal Family Education Loan program and called for even more action to reach other holders of private student loans.
+They praised the announcement on Tuesday, saying the pause will now also apply to private defaulted loans in the Federal Family Education Loan program and called for even more action to reach other holders of private student loans.

+During a news conference in Boston Thursday, Attorney General Maura Healey was joined by Massachusetts Senator Elizabeth Warren and Congresswoman Ayanna Pressley.

+The trio are putting pressure on the Biden administration to cancel student debt for millions of college graduates across the county.
+A move that they believe would be life-changing for young people and residents in communities of color.

 The attorneys general, all Democrats, also urged the U.S. Department of Education to delay recertification of all income-driven repayment plans by at least one year after the pandemic pause in payments ends to help protect borrowers.